whackone/docs/src/display-list/points.md

 ## Scale factor

-In the display list, the size of points is affected by the point scale factor (`Stage#pointScaleFactor`).
+In the display list, all point units are affected by the global scale factor (`GlobalScaleFactor#scale`).

 ```
-// Handle point scale change
+// Handle global scale factor change
-stage.on("pointScaleChange", function() {
+GlobalScaleFactor.instance.on("change", function() {
     //
 });

-stage.pointScaleFactor = 10;
+GlobalScaleFactor.instance.scale = 10;
 ```